slittorin/home-assistant-setup/README.md

      ```
 6. Add areas that is representative for your home.
    - Go to `Configuration` -> `Devices and services` -> `Areas` and update the rooms/areas that represent your home.
+7. Verify the config-file and restart.
+8. Verify that the setup is working correct by looking in the Home Assistant logfile.

 # Deprecated - Not valid